 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this area.
+Public administration is the dominant industry in this market.
 Commute by taxi is the most popular way to get to work amongst Northeast Oklahoma City occupants.
 Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.